Vikings hang on for 28-25 win over Saints in London

 The missed kick left the Vikings with a 25-22 lead.

-Jefferson had 10 receptions for 147 yards and ran for a touchdown late in the fourth quarter for the Vikings (3-1).
+Jefferson had 10 receptions for 147 yards after being limited to a total of nine receptions and 62 yards in the past two games, He was pleased to finally see some single coverage.

+“Lattimore pretty much followed me the whole game, pretty much was a one-on-one battle the majority of the game,” Jefferson said.
+“I was telling (O’Connell) the whole game we should throw it up, give me a chance to go up and make a big play.”

-The Vikings squandered multiple scoring chances, settling for field goals — Joseph was 5 for 5 — but still held off a New Orleans team that played without key starters including quarterback Jameis Winston and running back Alvin Kamara.
+Joseph was 5 for 5 on field goals as the Vikings squandered multiple scoring chances, but still held off a New Orleans team that played without key starters including quarterback Jameis Winston and running back Alvin Kamara.

 Kirk Cousins completed 25 of 38 passes for 273 yards with a touchdown and an interception.
-The Vikings under first-year coach Kevin O’Connell are off to their best start since going 4-0 in 2016.
+The Vikings under O’Connell are off to their best start since going 4-0 in 2016.

-The Saints arrived early in the week to acclimate to the time difference, but in the end it didn’t matter and their losing streak is now at three games under coach Dennis Allen.
+The Saints arrived early in the week to acclimate to the time difference but their losing streak is now at three games under coach Dennis Allen.

-Down 16-7, Saints backup quarterback Andy Dalton led two scoring drives to help New Orleans take 22-19 lead.
+“We still have to find a way to not hurt ourselves with penalties and the turnovers, and that’s got to change,” Allen said.

 Dalton completed 20 of 28 passes for 236 yards and a touchdown.

-After the Saints rallied and cut Minnesota’s lead to 16-14 on Latavius Murray’s 1-yard run late in the third quarter, the Vikings drove again but an intentional grounding and false start pushed them back and Joseph made it 19-14 with a 46-yard field goal early in the fourth quarter.
+After the Saints cut Minnesota’s lead to 16-14 on Latavius Murray’s 1-yard run late in the third quarter, the Vikings drove again and Joseph made it 19-14 with a 46-yard field goal early in the fourth quarter.

 One play earlier, Cousins threw behind Jefferson in the end zone and the receiver couldn’t hold on.

-The Vikings were in control early.
-Alexander Mattison weaved through traffic for a 15-yard touchdown reception on Minnesota’s opening drive during which the Vikings were 3 for 3 on third down.
+The Saints began slowly again despite emphasizing a quick start all week.
+Alexander Mattison weaved through traffic for a 15-yard touchdown reception on Minnesota’s opening drive.

-The Saints had no first downs in the first quarter, but got help when safety Tyrann Mathieu intercepted a long pass intended for Irv Smith Jr.

 The Vikings squandered two good opportunities deep in Saints territory late in the second quarter.
-Tight end Johnny Mundt dropped a short pass on a third-and-1 from the 10 and Minnesota opted for a field goal instead of going for it.
+Tight end Johnny Mundt dropped a short pass on a third-and-1 from the 10 and Minnesota opted for a field goal.

-On the next possession, Dalton fumbled on a strip-sack by Za’Darius Smith and Dalvin Tomlinson.
-Harrison Phillips recovered to set up the Vikings from the Saints 20 with just under a minute in the half and three timeouts.

-After a completion for no gain, they didn’t use a timeout, had an incompletion and then a false start penalty.
-Joseph then kicked a 36-yard field goal and the Vikings went into the half with a 13-7 lead.
+On the next possession, Dalton fumbled on a strip-sack by Za’Darius Smith and Dalvin Tomlinson to give the Vikings the ball on the 20.
+They again settled for 3 points after an incompletion and a false start penalty.
+Joseph’s 36-yard field goal gave the Vikings a 13-7 lead going into halftime.

 GOOD LUCK IN LONDON